Great news! As of November 10, 2014, departments can now use Non-Catalog Ordering to:

 Appropriate usage for Attachments section:

-DO NOT use this feature for scanned approval emails that are for internal campus use only.
+DO NOT check Visible to Supplier for scanned approval emails that are for internal campus use only.

 Appropriate usage for Comments section: